AlexRaudvee/NLP/README.md

 8. If you still have problems with running the code you can contact us or welcome into the StackOverFlow :))).

 ## Where to get the preprocessed data and initial data
-1. Initial data can not be presenteed as we have obligation to not spread the dataset that we used, so it is impossible to get initial data :(
+1. Initial data can not be presented as we have obligation to not spread the dataset that we used, so it is impossible to get initial data :(
-2. Preprocessed data: We are not sure if our obligation affects the fact that we cannot spread preprocessed data as well, so we would like to keep this data away from the public.
+2. Preprocessed data: We are not sure if our obligation affects the preprocessed data as well, so we would like to keep this data away from the public.

 # Where to load the models that we used
-First of all, after tests we discovered that the models will load automaticaly so keep in mind that you may need enough space for these models
+After tests we discovered that the models will load automaticaly so keep in mind that you may need enough space for these models. (approximatey 10GB)